sysdiglabs/aks-audit-log/README.md

 ## More information

-Check the [developer documentation](./docs/readme-dev.md) for architecture and manual installation details.
+Check the [developer documentation](./docs/readme-dev.md) for aditional documentation about architecture, implementation, dependencies, Log verbose levels, manual deployment, and reference links.